scottleechua/scottleechua.github.io/_posts/2022-01-01-self-hosting-ghost-on-google-cloud.md

    then `Ctrl-X` > `Y` > `Enter` to save and quit.

-9. Restart MySQL and log in:
+8. Restart MySQL and log in:

    ```bash
    sudo /etc/init.d/mysql restart
    sudo mysql -u root -p
    ```

-   Then in the MySQL command line, run:
+   then type in your password.
+In the MySQL command line, run:

    ```sql
    show variables like 'performance_schema';